 Pedestrians are vulnerable, plain and simple.
 Sharing the roadways with cars, bicycles, trucks, and motorcycles can be dangerous when the only protection you have is the clothing on your back, and when pedestrians are involved in accidents, they can suffer major injuries or even fatal injuries as a result.
-If you were hurt in an accident while walking and want to talk about building a legal case with a pedestrian accident attorney in Allentown, the personal injury litigation experts at the Law Offices of Greg Prosmushkin, P.C. are available for a free consultation.
+If you were hurt in an accident while walking and want to talk about building a legal case with a pedestrian accident attorney in Allentown, the Personal Injury Litigation in Allentown experts at the Law Offices of Greg Prosmushkin, P.C. are available for a free consultation.

 - Get medical care right away, even if you think your injuries are minor.
 A medical health professional is qualified to evaluate your condition and treat injuries.